SergBarrio/Qualitweet/README.txt

 ***USING THE CRAWLER***
-To gather our test data, I used the file crawl.py, which is a modification of the file given to us by Jeff on the Google group.
+To gather our test data we have a function crawl() in hits.py, which is a modification of the file given to us by Jeff on the Google group.
 To use it, you must first provide yor own authentication, then you simply use the command "python crawl.py 'some search query'"